Third-party and independent candidates for the 2016 United States presidential election: Gary Johnson, Libertarian Party

 Nationally, Johnson captured 5 percent or more of the vote in eight states: New Mexico, North Dakota, Alaska, Oklahoma, South Dakota, Montana, Wyoming and Maine.

 Poll standings

 All major polling outfits included Johnson in their published results.
 His highest total was 13% in a CNN/ORC poll taken in July.
 After that he has generally was in the upper single digits, breaking 10% on October 10 in a Politico/Morning Consult poll.

 Johnson's greatest statewide percentage was in his home state of New Mexico, where he reached the mid-twenties in September before falling back into the teens.
-He polled in the teens in several other state states, most recently in a WBUR/MassINC poll taken in New Hampshire on November 1.
+He polled in the teens in several other states, most recently in a WBUR/MassINC poll taken in New Hampshire on November 1.

 Party nomination contest

 There were six primaries, Gary Johnson received 22,642 votes while none of the others received as much as 4,000.